logo

 Barry University

 Barry University offers a school psychology program that allows students to get a Master of Science (MS) in School Psychology, which seamlessly transitions into a Specialist in School Psychology (SSP) degree.
-Students in the MS program will take a total of 30 credits before moving onto the SSP track, during which they will take 41 credits.
+Students in the MS program take a total of 30 credits before moving on to the SSP track, during which they take 41 credits.
 Barry welcomes full-time or part-time students.
-Full-time students can complete both the MS and the SSP in three years, including two years of coursework and one year of a fieldwork internship.
+Full-time students can complete both the MS and the SSP in three years, including two years of coursework and one year of fieldwork internship.
 Prospective students who already hold a master’s degree in a related subject may be able to enter the SSP program directly.
 Students of the MS program must maintain a 3.4 GPA to be admitted into the SSP program.
 Completion of these two programs at Barry fulfills NASP’s educational standards and will adequately prepare graduates to apply for a school psychology license in the state of Florida.
+All students who enroll in the School Psychology Program at Barry University receive a 20% tuition reduction.

 Brigham Young University

-Brigham Young University’s (BYU) Counseling Psychology and Special Education (CPSE) division of the School of Education offers an EdS in School Psychology that is approved by NASP.
-The program prepares graduates to work in K-12 schools upon graduation, working with teachers, students, and parents to solve problems, design and carry out interventions, and create safe learning environments for children.
-To be admitted, prospective students should have a bachelor’s degree with a preferred concentration in education or the social sciences.
-GRE scores should be within the top 45%, and a GPA of 3.0 or higher is recommended.
+Brigham Young University’s (BYU) Counseling Psychology and Special Education (CPSE) division of the School of Education offers an Educational Specialist (EdS) in School Psychology that is approved by NASP.
+The program prepares graduates to work with teachers, students, and parents in K-12 schools to solve problems, design and carry out interventions, and create safe learning environments for children.
+To be admitted, prospective students should have a bachelor’s degree with a preferred concentration in education or the social sciences with a GPA of 3.0 or higher.
+GRE scores are no longer required.
 The program takes three years to complete, with the last year being devoted to a full-time, 1,200-hour supervised internship in an elementary or secondary school setting.
-Courses include Ethics and Professional Roles and Standards, Human Growth and Development, Consultation with School and Family, Child Social/Emotional Assessment, and Intervention, Crisis Intervention, and Learning Theories.
+Courses include Ethics and Professional Roles and Standards; Human Growth and Development; Consultation with School and Family; Child Social/Emotional Assessment; and Intervention, Crisis Intervention, and Learning Theories.

 Indiana University-Bloomington